 Set the Mood for Your Event

+For most of these events, you will need some entertainment to keep your guests occupied.
 At an upscale dinner or gala, have some dinner music in the form of a piano, jazz band, or string ensemble.
 If you are hosting an auction after the meal or by itself, you will need an auctioneer to make sure the auction is run smoothly.

 For more lively events, such as a themed dinner event, you will need more than just background music.
 Consider hiring an aerialist, magician, comedian, or a casino party.
 Each of these options provides a different style of entertainment, so choose the entertainer that best fits your event.
 Another route you can go is to have a band.
 Fun options would be a cover band, gospel group, or maybe even some world or cultural music.
 Regardless, make sure the entertainment fits the theme and tone of the event.

 Does this all seem really overwhelming?
 Get in touch with other charities or non-profits who have hosted charity events in the past.
 They are usually more than willing to give a fellow charity tips and tricks for how to plan, budget, and get sponsors.
 If you’d rather leave it to a professional, hire an event planner to do the formal planning.
 Don’t forget to use Gig Salad for any entertainment or services you need for your event!